nathanaday/RealTime-OCR/README.md

 Perform text detection in a variety of languages with your computer webcam using Google Tesseract OCR and OpenCV.
 This script achieves a real-time OCR effect by incorporating multi-threading.

-### BACKGROUND

-I wanted to make a text-detection script that takes input from a camera and draws bounding boxes on the text in real-time.
-So, I set up a CV2 VideoCapture, used Tesseract to analyze each frame, and displayed the result in a video-stream window.
-I was floored by how slow the process was running.
-It was almost unusable.
-The problem: performing OCR on each frame before sending it to a display introduces a massive bottleneck.
-CV2 captures the frame from the camera, pytesseract processes it, meanwhile the display is waiting on pytesseract to finish its process before the frame can be displayed.

-The solution: multi-threading with classes.
 The CV2 video stream is instantiated in a dedicated class, in a dedicated thread, so it's always reading live frames from the webcam and storing the most recent frame as an instance attribute.
 The video display can access these frames and show them in real-time.
 Meanwhile, pytesseract OCR has its own dedicated class, running in a dedicated thread, and it simply grabs the most recent frame from the video stream class, processes it, and outputs the data.
-By the time pytesseract is ready for its next frame, maybe 2 or 3 frames have passed through the video stream, but that's fine--the OCR class grabs, again, the most recent frame.

 The result is a capable real-time OCR.
 True, the bounding boxes might lag if the text is moved around quickly, and sometimes it needs a moment to detect the text, but this is an astronomical improvement from the ultra-slow, bottlenecked video stream you get from processing in a single thread.

 ### USE